eriktisme/atlas/docs/README.md

 - [Getting started](./getting-started.md): Instructions to set up the project.
 - [Project structure](./project-structure.md): Overview of the project structure.
 - [Deployment](./deployment.md): Instructions to deploy the project.

+## Features

+- [Authentication](./authentication.md): Details about the authentication system.
+- [Monitoring](./monitoring.md): Information about monitoring the project.